 - You pay 40 percent of the allowed amount for covered preventive care services, including covered preventive immunizations.
 You will pay all charges above the allowed amount (balance billing).
-The plan pays 60 percent of the allowed amount. - You pay \$0 for flu shots and covered childhood immunizations.
-The plan pays 100 percent of the allowed amount. - The 40 percent coinsurance you pay to out-of-network providers will not apply to your medical deductible or medical out-of-pocket limit. - Any amount you pay above the allowed amount does not apply to your medical deductible or medical out-of-pocket limit. - You may have to pay all charges at the time of service and then fill-out and send a claim form to the plan for reimbursement. - The provider may choose not to request preauthorization for services that require it.
+The plan pays 60 percent of the allowed amount. - You pay \$0 for flu shots and COVID-19 vaccines. - The plan pays 100 percent of the allowed amount for covered preventive childhood immunizations. - The 40 percent coinsurance you pay to out-of-network providers will not apply to your medical deductible or medical out-of-pocket limit. - Any amount you pay above the allowed amount does not apply to your medical deductible or medical out-of-pocket limit. - You may have to pay all charges at the time of service and then fill-out and send a claim form to the plan for reimbursement. - The provider may choose not to request preauthorization for services that require it.
 As a result, the plan may delay or deny payment.